podaruc/web-library/README.md

 - in the same cmd use "npm start" command.
 This will start the server.
 - while the server is running (keep the cmd open) go to http://localhost:4000/
 - pages working at this point : http://localhost:4000/books

+17.01.2019

+- added various improvements
+- added passport and started to implement a log-in interface (which does not work as it should)
+- modified .eslintrc config file to ignore LF/CRLF settings